 It is vital you make every effort to attend to ensure your child has continued motivation and so you are alerted to any problems or difficulties your child may be experiencing.

-At The Isle of Wight College we want our students to leave College both skilled and ready for the workplace or Higher Education.
+At The Isle of Wight College we want our students to leave College both skilled and ready for the workplace or university.
 For this reason every student has an E Tracker Guide designed to look at the student’s overall goals, and how they need to develop their skills in order to reach these goals.

 The E Tracker Guide forms part of the tutorial process, which also includes “Targets”.
 Targets have been designed to equip students with the skills that employers expect employees to have.
 Examples

 We also encourage students to find part time work in order to prepare them for full time employment at the end of the course.
 We ask that parents and guardians support this, as an excellent way for students to gain experience of the real working world.